MiloLug/c-scratch/README.md

 - Get rid of SDL2 gfx
 - Add atan2 from https://mazzo.li/posts/vectorized-atan2.html
 - Add [`if on edge, bounce`], along with <`touching (edge) ?`>
-- Translate some "internal" docs on the file structure and publish them